Aplysina fistularis

-Aplysina fistularis, also known as the yellow tube sponge, is a species of sea sponge in the order Verongiida.
+Aplysina fistularis (A. fistularis), also known as the yellow tube sponge or yellow sponge, is a species of sea sponge in the order Verongiida.
 Aplysina fistularis is a golden or orange-brown color with a conulose surface.
 The animal is abundant in the Caribbean, where it is commonly found in reefs of open water areas.
 This sponge was first described by the Prussian zoologist Peter Simon Pallas in 1766.

 Description

 Aplysina fistularis consists of one or more yellow tube-like structures that arise from a closed base and are sessile.
 The sponge has wide oscula and thin walls with ridged surfaces.
 Each tube is rarely over 30 cm in clear water but can reach 50 cm in turbid-zone reefs.
 Unlike the related species Aplysina insularis, A. fistularis does not develop rope-like projections around its tubes, although it may show some branching tendrils.
 A. fistularis does not have a silicate skeletal structure like most sponges, and was used as a bath sponge before the invention of synthetic sponges.
+A. fistularis produces antimicrobial activity year round, and has the potential to help future developments of antibiotics in the fight against antimicrobial resistance.

 The primary predator of A. fistularis is the hawksbill turtle.